mnouri92/persian_coref/README.md

 The above code will implement the TF Server as a Docker container on the host system and then run the web API service on TF Server.
 Finally map the port of container to the system's port (the 8501 port are used to communicate with the web API by RestFul standard and 8500 are used to communicate by gRPC standard).

 After running the above code the implemented web API can be accessed via the **http://localhost:8501/v1/models/model_name:predict**

+## step-7
+if you face some problems related to using custom ops and TF_Serving module , you can replace the steps 5 and 6 with this one. after training your model you can run the script_client.py that implement a web service on your system. you would be able to have access to this web service with **http://0.0.0.0:5001/persian_coref** address that take a persian text and return the results of process in json structure.

+> you could run the file using ```screen python script_client.py ```